davidgalvis95/patient-rest-api/README.md

 The API actually holds 3 endpoints which you can visualize in:
 `src/main/java/com/heinsohn/technicaltest/controllers/PatientController.java`

+The application can also be run locally by using the following 2 commands:

+1. `docker run -d \
+-p 2021:3306 \
+--name mysql-container \
+-e MYSQL_ROOT_PASSWORD=password \
+-e MYSQL_DATABASE=patients_db \
+-e MYSQL_USER=patient_manager \
+-e MYSQL_PASSWORD=password \
+mysql:8`

+2. `docker run -t --name patients-app-container --link mysql-container:mysql -p 8080:8080 davidgalvis1995/patients-api-image:3.0`

-You can also **run the application locally**, while to perform that action correctly is needed to follow the next steps:
+Finally, you can also **run the application locally**, while to perform that action correctly is needed to follow the next steps:
 1. Install MySQL in your local machine.
 2. Create a database with the `root` user, password = `password`, and the database name of `patients_db`, if you desire, you can also modify the `application-local.properties` to accommodate those environment variables to your needs.
 3. Configure the local profile in the run configurations of the project through your preferred IDE, e.g. using Intellij idea it should look like this: